 Differentiated service delivery (DSD) is a person-centered approach that simplifies and adapts HIV services across the cascade in ways that both serve the needs of people living with and vulnerable to HIV and optimize available resources in health systems.
-Since DSD relies on people-centered practices, community engagement (CE) is central to its success.
+Since DSD relies on people-centered practices, community engagement (CE) is central to its success as the importance of meaningful engagement of recipients of care (RoC) since inception, are highlighted in many program requirements.
+However, as of today, efforts towards meaningful community engagement (CE) are still suboptimal.

 In collaboration with the International Treatment Preparedness Coalition (ITPC), the CAN developed a Community Engagement Framework and a monitoring tool to track and enhance CE in DSD policy development, program design, planning, implementation, monitoring, and evaluation.